kleinegames/NeuralGalaxy/README.md

 <h2>The galaxy research project</h2>

 <b>What are we doing?</b><br/>
-We are using machine learning techniques on a dataset provided by the <a href = "http://icc.dur.ac.uk/Eagle/">EAGLE simulations</a> to build machine learning models, and learn more about the field of astronomy.
+We are using machine learning techniques on a dataset provided by the <a href = "http://icc.dur.ac.uk/Eagle/">EAGLE simulations</a>.

 <b> Why is this project useful?</b><br/>
 In the future the size of astronomical datasets will increase astronomically, pun intended, In order to effectively use our finite resources we will need powerful models to provide us with the most relevant cases to study.
 That is why we are trying to lay the foundation for these models.